Krillh/Airzlinshire/Majel/Majel Reference Grammar.md

 Though there are a few suffixes that are used commonly, but artistically, any word can be used as a suffix.
 # Syntax
 Majel follows a strict "Subject Verb Object" (SVO) word ordering.
+This is like what it sounds like, the subject goes first, then the verb, then the object.
+All verbs in Majel take only a direct object.
+To extend the object clause, you can add a